 What are Emerging Drugs?

 In recent years, many ‘new’ drugs have arrived on the market.
 These are often advertised as ‘legal highs’ , despite the fact that in many cases they are not legal.
-These substances are also marketed as ‘synthetic drugs’, ‘party pills’, ‘research chemicals’, or ‘plant food’, and are often used as substitutes for other illegal drugs.
-They are sometimes sold in stores or online and marketed as ‘legal’ and ‘safe’, however many contain ingredients that are actually illegal and potentially very dangerous.
+These substances are also marketed as ‘synthetic drugs’, ‘party pills’, ‘research chemicals’, or ‘plant food’, and are often used instead of other illegal drugs.
+They are sometimes sold in stores or online and marketed as ‘legal’ and ‘safe’.
+However, many contain ingredients that are actually illegal and can be very dangerous.

 Most of these new psychoactive substances are illegal, or are quickly made illegal, because of health risks.

-Continual changes to these products make it even harder to know what they contain, what the effects will be and what potential impact they make have on users in the short and long term.
+Continual changes to these products make it hard to know what they contain, what the effects will be and what potential impact they make have on users in the short and long term.
 Current substances include:

 |Type of Substance